Algal signalling and physiology

 Marine phytoplankton must constantly sense and respond to their dynamic environment in order to survive

-We use a combination of genomic and physiological techniques in algae to examine novel cellular mechanisms responsible for membrane transport and signalling.
-Much of our research uses single cell microscopy approaches to visualise these processes directly.
+Much of our research uses single cell microscopy approaches to directly visualise signalling processes.
 Some examples are shown below.

 Coccolithophores are abundant bloom-forming phytoplankton that play an important role in the global carbon cycle due to their ability to produce calcium carbonate plates, known as coccoliths.
 Changes in the chemistry of our oceans caused by increased atmospheric CO2 may have a significant impact on coccolithophore calcification.
 In order to help predict how coccolithophores will respond to these rapid changes in their environment, we are examining how calcification is regulated at the cellular level and how these mechanisms may respond to environmental change.